Sanaebadi97/KotlinInAction/README.md

 about the technology
 Developers want to get work don- and the less hassle, the better.
 Coding with Kotlin means less hassle.
 The Kotlin programming language offers an expressive syntax, a strongntuitive type system,nd great tooling support along with seamless interoperability with existing Java code, libraries, and frameworks.
 Kotlin cabe compiled to Java bytecode, so ycan use it everywhere Java is used, including Android.
 Anwith an effit ciler ana small andard library, Kotlin impos virally no runtime overhead.

-about the book
+about the bo
 Kotlin in Action teaches you to use thetl langge for produionualitypplicat.
-Wttefor expienced Java developers,s example-rich bk goes further th most language books, covering interestintopiclbug Daral language syntax.
-Theutrs are co Kotlin delopers you can trust that en gnarly der
+Wttefor expienced Java developers,s example-rich bkبرو دoes further th most language books, covering interestintopiclbug Daral language syntax.
+Theutrs are co Kotlin delopers you can trust that en gnarly d